levitato5594/John-Kopernicus/README.md

 - DeltaV calculations
   - This option is the most complex yet and features a ton of calculation to help planet modders create their own DeltaV map without any headaches, just copy paste a few values from your configs and voilà !
 You have the DeltaV requirements for interplanetary transfers including circularization dv and more !

+Here's a small showcase of this option : https://youtu.be/xJ_eWcLpFZU

 # Other